mshimizu-kx/docs/docs/interfaces/protobuf/reference.md

 ### .protobufkdb.serializeArray

-_Convert a kdb+ object to a protobuf message and serialize this into a char array representation_
+_Convert a kdb+ object to a Protobuf message and serialize this into a char array representation_

 Syntax: `.protobufkdb.serializeArray[message_type; msg_in]`